 Instructors teach four elective classes for 7th and 8th grade students at Jason Lee during the school year.
-Students in In-School Electives rotate through three stations: glassblowing, bead making, and fusing/mosaics.
-They gain arts knowledge through sequential skills building while learning core habits of mind that are transferable to other subjects and life pursuits.
+In-School Elective students rotate through three stations: glassblowing, bead making, and glass fusion/mosaics.
+They gain arts knowledge through sequential skills building while also learning critical life skills, such as teamwork, creativity, and problem solving.

-Monday through Thursday, from 3pm til 4:30pm, students, ages 12-14, engage in glassblowing, bead making, and fusing/mosaics in this program in the Jason Lee hot shop.
-After-School offers students a safe and positive place to be after school hours, as well as a place to further develop their skills in glass arts while connecting with trusted adults and working with advanced glass arts students as their mentors.
-Our Outreach Manager works with After-School students and their guardians to provide wrap-around services to help connect families to critical resources such as access to housing, food, school supplies, medical or dental care, and grief counseling.
+The After-School program at Jason Lee Middle School meets Monday through Thursday from 3:00-4:30 pm. this program offers students a safe and positive place to be for out-of-school hours, as well as a place to further develop their skills in glass arts while connecting with trusted adults and working with advanced glass art students as their mentors.

-Monday through Thursday, from 2:30 until 4pm, the After-School program at Wilson provides an opportunity for high school students to continue – or begin – their exploration of glass arts, much like After-School at Jason Lee.
-This program is a great way for students to bridge the time between engaging with glass in middle school and 11th grade, when they are eligible for CTE classes at Wilson.
-Additionally, After-School at Wilson allows students to increase their skills to prepare to join Team Production, our evening program for advanced glass arts students held at Jason Lee.
+Monday through Thursday, from 2:30 until 4 pm, the After-School program at Wilson provides an opportunity for high school students to continue – or begin – their exploration of glass arts, much like After-School at Jason Lee.
+This program is a great way for students to bridge the time between engaging with glass in middle school and 11th grade when they are eligible for CTE classes at Wilson.
+Additionally, After-School at Wilson allows students to increase their skills to prepare to join Team Production, our evening program for advanced glass art students held at Jason Lee.